Daily Encouragement Net

 Why do you write it daily?
 The initial burden for this ministry is based on Hebrews 3:13, which states to "encourage one another daily."
 Although I am aware that all subscribers don't read everyone (although many do), I feel that any given day the message may touch a fellow believer's heart and encourage them.
 I also feel there is a segment of the subscriber base that benefits from the stability of a daily publication.

 Do you ever use "repeats"?
-Since 1996 we have prepared and sent out over 3,000 messages.
+Since 1996 we have prepared and sent out nearly 5,000 messages.
 Each message is prepared each morning and I do not schedule them.
 But I have refreshed and modified messages I used earlier.
 As I prepare I find I may have already dealt with a matter on my heart and since I keep a dated archive of all the messages I may choose to use material I had previously used as either an illustration or in the Biblical exposition.
 Normally any refreshed writing is from messages I wrote many years earlier.